 Andy’s story has many twists and turns, including filing for bankruptcy while losing friends and family along the way.
 As you’ll read below, Andy’s journey to debt freedom was ignited by pure desperation.
 This was a good reminder to me of how heavy of a burden debt can be on our lives.
 Debt and other financial struggles have destroyed many families.
 Thankfully, Andy and his wife Stephanie came together to change the path of their financial journey.

-Young Debt-Free Families Interview with Andy from Penny Less Dad
+Debt Free Living Interview with Andy from Penny Less Dad about Recovering from Bankruptcy

 1. Start by telling us about yourself.
 Please include any details you feel comfortable sharing about your family, job situation, income level, and amount of debt paid.